 Your other option is the South Kensington tube station, which is great if you are planning to checking out things to do in South Kensington like the V&A, Science and Natural History museums.
 It’s serviced by District, Circle and Piccadilly lines.

 Other nearby tube stations include Knightsbridge and Earl’s Court.

 More Tips and Guides for Exploring Kensington and London

-- First of all, if you’re stuck for things to do in London, I’d recommend starting with my all-singing-all-dancing London Bucket List.
-150+ Things to do in my hometown!
+- First of all, if you’re stuck for things to do in London, we recommend starting with our all-singing-all-dancing London Bucket List.
+150+ Things to do in the capital!

 - Alternatively, plump for this guide to London’s Secret Spots for some offbeat alternatives to get you off the beaten track.

 - On a budget?
 These are the best things to do in London that are completely free so you can save your pennies for fun stuff like cocktails and tasty meals.